darshanjain2000/IPL-fantasy-team/README.md

 Get best options of players for your IPL fantasy team using data of every ball ever played in IPL (2008-2020)

-This python code uses pySpark, numpy and pandas majorly to find out various best players in different situation such as venue, opposite team, toss, etc.
+This python code uses pySpark, numpy and pandas majorly to find out various best players in different situation such as venue, opposite team, toss, pitch stats, etc.

+In tool, plotted some graph for quick glance.

 # API
 use localhost as endpoint